Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 |---|---|---|---|---|

 | Zone AE | High | Areas with 1% annual flood chance (100-year floodplain).
 BFE determined.
-Most common high-risk zone in Florida. | Yes (if federally backed mortgage) | Can reduce premiums 15-30% per foot above BFE |
+Most common high-risk zone in Florida. | Yes (if federally backed mortgage) | Lets the policy be rated on measured elevation rather than an estimate |

 | Zone VE | High (Coastal) | Coastal areas subject to storm surge and wave action.
 BFE includes wave height.
 Common along Atlantic and Gulf coasts. | Yes (higher premiums than AE) | Essential — V-zone building requirements apply |